Role: Lead Product Designer, User Researcher

-Both ordering apps have similar features and functionality, but At Your Gate has a slight edge over its competition.
-Grab only offers pickup, while At Your Gate has delivery as well.
-At Your Gate also gives its users the option to choose pickup time, and a step-by-step GPS enabled navigation once you reach the confirmation page.
+Both ordering apps had similar features and functionality, but At Your Gate had a slight edge over its competition.
+Grab only offered pickup, while At Your Gate had delivery as well.
+At Your Gate also gave its users the option to choose a pickup time and get step-by-step directions to the restaurant when picking up the order.

 Usually this would be done with a bigger sample size, but for the purpose of this case study I limited the participants to 5.
 I wanted to understand travelers' mindsets, likes, dislikes, pain points, habits, and behaviors when eating at international airports.